isomerpages/moe-geylangmtdpri/_curriculum/Science.md

 (iii) provide opportunities for our students to Innovate using science

-Besides helping students to develop core ideas in science, our curriculum also focuses on developing in our students the practices of science; values, ethics and attitudes.
+<p style="text-align: justify;">Besides helping students to develop core ideas in science, our curriculum also focuses on developing in our students the practices of science; values, ethics and attitudes.
 Practices of science serve to highlight that the discipline of Science is more than the acquisition of a body of knowledge (e.g., scientific facts, concepts, laws, and theories); it is also a way of thinking and doing.

-They represent the set of established procedures and processes associated with scientific inquiry, what scientific knowledge is and how it is generated and established, and how science is applied in society respectively.
+<p style="text-align: justify;">They represent the set of established procedures and processes associated with scientific inquiry, what scientific knowledge is and how it is generated and established, and how science is applied in society respectively.

-The Practices of Science comprises three intricately linked components:
+<p style="text-align: justify;">The Practices of Science comprises three intricately linked components:

-Demonstrating Ways of Thinking and Doing (WOTD) Understanding the Nature of Scientific Knowledge (NOS) Relating Science, Technology, Society and Environment (STSE)
+<p style="text-align: justify;">Demonstrating Ways of Thinking and Doing (WOTD)
+Understanding the Nature of Scientific Knowledge (NOS) Relating Science, Technology, Society and Environment (STSE)

 ### Pedagogical Approaches / Strategies

-Inquiry-Based Approach is adopted in our teaching and learning of science.
+<p style="text-align: justify;">Inquiry-Based Approach is adopted in our teaching and learning of science.
 This approach is built on the premise that students are inquirers of learning, and teachers’ as facilitators of the learning process.

-The 3C Pedagogical framework is adopted to guide teachers in designing and enacting meaningful inquiry lessons in the classroom.
+<p style="text-align: justify;">The 3C Pedagogical framework is adopted to guide teachers in designing and enacting meaningful inquiry lessons in the classroom.

 ![](/images/Picture2.png)

-Harnessing the affordance of ICT and our school facilities, the department also incorporate learning outside the classroom through our Sensory Gardens and Eco-Gardens.
+<p style="text-align: justify;">Harnessing the affordance of ICT and our school facilities, the department also incorporate learning outside the classroom through our Sensory Gardens and Eco-Gardens.
 This helps us to engage students, arouse their curiosity and develop their process skills such as observation skills and questioning.

 ### Science Programmes